HanshiTang/Efficiently-Forecasting-Hourly-Taxi-Demand-in-New-York-City/README.md

 ## README example

-**Research Goal:** My research goal is analyse demand and
+**Research Goal:** My research goal is forecasting Hourly Yellow and Green Taxi Demand in New York City.

-**Timeline:** The timeline for the research area is 2023-12-01 to 2024-05-31
+**Timeline:** The timeline for the research area is 2023-07-01 to 2023-12-01.

 To run the pipeline, please visit the `scripts` directory and run the files in order:
 1. `downloading_1.py`: This downloads the tlc raw data into the `data/landing` directory.